Jefferson Davis Memorial (Richmond, Virginia)

 The Jefferson Davis Memorial was a memorial for Jefferson Davis (1808–1889), president of the Confederate States of America from 1861 to 1865, installed along Richmond, Virginia's Monument Avenue, in the United States.
 The monument was unveiled on Davis' birthday, June 3, 1907, a day celebrated in Virginia and many other Southern states as Confederate Memorial Day.
-It consisted of a bronze statue of Davis by Richmond sculptor Edward Valentine surrounded by a colonnade of 13 columns represented the Southern states, and a tall Doric column topped by a bronze statue, also by Valentine, representing Southern womanhood.
+It consisted of a bronze statue of Davis by Richmond sculptor Edward Valentine surrounded by a colonnade of 13 columns representing the Southern states, and a tall Doric column topped by a bronze statue, also by Valentine, representing Southern womanhood.

 The statue of Davis was toppled by protesters during the George Floyd protests in June 2020.
+The rest of the monument was taken down in February 2022.
+Being polled for the issue among several organizations, state residents were split among full removal of the monuments and leaving them in place and adding informative context such as signage.

 Description

 The east-facing monument sported a 67 ft Doric column topped by a female bronze figure called Vindicatrix, an allegorical representation of Southern womanhood.
-There were thirteen columns, eleven bronze seals representing the seceding states and two representing states that sent troops for the Confederacy.Two square piers at either end of the colonnade are topped with eagles and faced with plaques.
+There were thirteen columns, eleven bronze seals representing the seceding states and two representing states that sent troops for the Confederacy.
+Two square piers at either end of the colonnade are topped with eagles and faced with plaques.
 The bronze statues, Vindacatrix and Jefferson Davis in the center – the latter situated atop a block of granite – were designed by Edward Virginius Valentine; the arrangement was planned by William C. Noland.

 The statue of Davis shows him with an outstretched arm, lecturing from a history book.
 The frieze carries words Jefferson Davis spoke in his farewell address to the U.S. Senate on January 21, 1861.

 The plaque on the left end of the monument reads [both plaques originally all in caps]:

 The plaque on the right end of the monument reads: